 Other neighborhoods have been built in a much more improvised fashion, with walls made from scrap wood and corrugated metal roofs.
 Willy tells us that this is where the poorest residents live; the houses have no heating, electricity, toilet or running water and rely on the public facilities that sometimes can be miles away.
 The township is lit up at night by the same kind of lights that you would see in a football stadium or construction site.
 Our guide tells us that it has been installed by the local government to reduce crime and that it has, so far, had the desired effect.

-Food programs, education and jobs
+Food programs, education, and jobs

-We visit an organisation inside the township that provides food for soup kitchens, school children’s lunch packs and 2 meals a day for the families in need.
+We visit an organization inside the township that provides food for soup kitchens, school children’s lunch packs and 2 meals a day for the families in need.
 A few local volunteers are making big pots of soup and other ‘scalable’ meals.

 We also learn that the education system within the townships is run purely by (foreign and local) volunteers.
-The lessons are free, but unfortunately many parents keep their children at home most of the time to help around the house or to run errands.
+The lessons are free, but unfortunately, many parents keep their children at home most of the time to help around the house or to run errands.
 On the other side, there aren’t always enough volunteers to help out, so class sizes can become unmanageable.

 There aren’t always enough volunteers to help out in teaching at the schools, so class sizes can become unmanageable.

-There is a huge unemployment rate in the townships; most people with jobs are employed in the town of Hermanus and have to long commute in and out of their township using the improvised taxi service that doesn’t have fixed routes or time schedules.
+There is a huge unemployment rate in the townships; most people with jobs are employed in the town of Hermanus and have to commute in and out of their township using the improvised taxi service that doesn’t have fixed routes or time schedules.